-The following memo provides some additional information related to the resolution:
+The following memo provides some additional information that was presented at the last Work Session:

-Summary information on local sales and use tax authority in Minnesota the Legislature.
-To receive this authorization, you must complete the following steps:
+Summary information on local sales and use tax authority in Minnesota

 Generally, local governments must obtain approval from the Legislature before starting any local sales and use tax.
-(See Minnesota Statutes 297A.99 and 477A.016)
+(See Minnesota Statutes 297A.99 and 477A.016).

-In order to impose a general local sales and use tax, the local government must receive authorization through
+In order to impose a general local sales and use tax, the local government must receive authorization through the Legislature.
+To receive this authorization, the following steps must be completed:

 - 1. The governing body must pass a resolution that states the: - a. proposed tax rate - b. intended use of the revenue - c. amount of revenue to be raised - d. anticipated expiration date - 2.
 The proposed tax must be passed by a majority vote at a general election. - a.
 The election must be held at least 90 days after the resolution was passed. - b.
-The political subdivision cannot spend money to advertise or promote the proposed tax although it may disseminate information included in the resolution. - 3.
-The proposed tax must pass through legislation as a special law that authorizes the imposition of the tax.
+The political subdivision cannot spend money to advertise or promote the proposed tax although it may disseminate information included in the resolution.